dyeo7/Predicting-Wine-Quality/README.md

 # Data Understanding

 The dataset consists of 1,599 samples of red wine, with the following physicochemical properties: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, and alcohol content.
 The quality score, ranging from 0 to 10, was converted into a binary classification problem where scores of 7 or higher were considered high quality.
-The data was well-distributed, but alcohol content alone was not a strong predictor of wine quality.
+The dataset was inherently imbalanced from the start, with a majority of the wines (1,382) classified as low quality and only 217 as high quality.
+This imbalance poses a significant challenge, as the model may naturally favor the majority class.

 ![image](https://github.com/user-attachments/assets/d56e644f-afe8-4dbe-b72e-514fc5ccbfb2)